 Can a company be prosecuted for a LOLER failure even if nobody was injured?+

 Yes.
-LOLER offences are strict liability — the prosecution does not require proof of harm.
-Failing to have examination records, using equipment with a lapsed certificate, or not notifying HSE of a Cat A defect are all prosecutable regardless of whether an injury occurred.
+LOLER offences are strict liability.
+The prosecution does not require proof of harm.
+Failing to have examination records, using equipment with a lapsed certificate, or not notifying HSE of a Category A defect are all prosecutable regardless of whether an injury occurred.
 HSE regularly prosecutes on documentation grounds without a physical incident triggering the investigation.